-- (a) Identification of all personnel firing ECDs

-- (b) Identification of all witnesses

-- (c) Medical care provided to the subject
+- (a) Identification of all personnel firing ECDs - (b) Identification of all witnesses - (c) Medical care provided to the subject - (d) Observations of the subject's physical and physiological actions

-- (d) Observations of the subject's physical and physiological actions - (e) Any known or suspected drug use, intoxication or other medical problems
+(e) Any known or suspected drug use, intoxication, or other medical problems

 When possible, supervisors should respond to calls when they reasonably believe there is a likelihood the ECD may be used.
-If possible, a supervisor shall respond to all incidents where the ECD was activated.
+A supervisor should respond to all incidents where the ECD was activated.